-16336. (a) Subject to subdivision (b), a trustee may make an adjustment between principal and income to the extent the trustee considers necessary if all of the following conditions are satisfied:

-- (1) The trustee invests and manages trust assets under the prudent investor rule. - (2) The trust describes the amount that shall or may be distributed to a beneficiary by referring to the trust's income. - (3) The trustee determines, after applying the rules in subdivision (a) of Section 16335, that the trustee is unable to comply with subdivision (b) of Section 16335. - (b) A trustee may not make an adjustment between principal and income in any of the following circumstances: - (1) Where it would diminish the income interest in a trust that (A) requires all of the income to be paid at least annually to a spouse and (B) for which, if the trustee did not have the power to make the adjustment, an estate tax or gift tax marital deduction would be allowed, in whole or in part. - (2) Where it would reduce the actuarial value of the income interest in a trust to which a person transfers property with the intent to qualify for a gift tax exclusion. - (3) Where it would change the amount payable to a beneficiary as a fixed annuity or a fixed fraction of the value of the trust assets. - (4) From any amount that is permanently set aside for charitable purposes under a will or trust, unless both income and principal are so set aside. - (5) Where possessing or exercising the power to make an adjustment would cause an individual to be treated as the owner of all or part of the trust for income tax purposes, and the individual would not be treated as the owner if the trustee did not possess the power to make an adjustment.
+- 16336. (a) Subject to subdivision (b), a trustee may make an adjustment between principal and income to the extent the trustee considers necessary if all of the following conditions are satisfied: - (1) The trustee invests and manages trust assets under the prudent investor rule. - (2) The trust describes the amount that shall or may be distributed to a beneficiary by referring to the trust's income. - (3) The trustee determines, after applying the rules in subdivision (a) of Section 16335, and considering any power the trustee may have under the trust to invade principal or accumulate income, that the trustee is unable to comply with subdivision (b) of Section 16335. - (b) A trustee may not make an adjustment between principal and income in any of the following circumstances: - (1) Where it would diminish the income interest in a trust (A) that requires all of the income to be paid at least annually to a spouse and (B) for which, if the trustee did not have the power to make the adjustment, an estate tax or gift tax marital deduction would be allowed, in whole or in part. - (2) Where it would reduce the actuarial value of the income interest in a trust to which a person transfers property with the intent to qualify for a gift tax exclusion. - (3) Where it would change the amount payable to a beneficiary as a fixed annuity or a fixed fraction of the value of the trust assets. - (4) Where it would be made from any amount that is permanently set aside for charitable purposes under a will or trust, unless both income and principal are so set aside. - (5) Where possessing or exercising the power to make an adjustment would cause an individual to be treated as the owner of all or part of the trust for income tax purposes, and the individual would not be treated as the owner if the trustee did not possess the power to make an adjustment.